sylph01/adventures-in-openssl/slides.md

   - PKCS#1 padding in RSA leading to Bleichenbacher's Oracle Attack
   - Nonce reuse
     - DSA/ECDSA: leading to leakage of private key in PlayStation 3's code signing
-    - AES's initialization vector use is everywhere!
+    - AES's initialization vector re-use is everywhere!

 <!-- also note that "encrypting with private key gives you Digital Signature" is false -->